- Software Solutions

 10.3 Unless otherwise agreed in writing between the Buyer and the Seller, the Goods shall be delivered ex works and the Seller shall be under no obligation to give notice under section 32(3) of the Sale of Goods Act 1979.

 10.4 The Buyer shall be responsible for arranging for testing and inspection of the Goods at the Seller’s premises before shipment.
 The Seller shall have no liability for any claim in respect of any defect in the Goods which would be apparent on inspection and which is made after shipment, or in respect of any damage during transit.

 11.1 A notice required or permitted to be given by either party to the other under these Terms shall be in writing addressed to that other party at its registered office or principal place of business or such other address as may at the relevant time have been notified pursuant to this provision to the party giving the notice.

 11.2 No waiver by the Seller of any breach of the Contract by the Buyer shall be considered as a waiver of any subsequent breach of the same or any other provision.

 11.3 If any provision of the Contract is held by a court or other competent authority to be invalid or unenforceable in whole or in part the validity of the other provisions of the Contract and the remainder of the provision in question shall not be affected.

 11.4 The Contract shall be governed by English law and the Buyer agrees to submit to the exclusive jurisdiction of the courts in England 19 December 2008.

-Edmondson's IT Services is here to offer top quality IT services and support to SMEs across the UK.
+Edmondson’s IT Services offers top quality managed IT services and support to small to medium-sized businesses (SMBs) across the UK.
 We cover areas including, Yorkshire, Leeds, Bradford, Huddersfield, Liversedge, Wakefield and all the surrounding areas.

 455 Bradford Road